skoolkid/skoolkit/sphinx/source/html-templates.rst

 MemoryMap
 ---------
-The ``MemoryMap`` template is the full-page template that is used to build the memory map pages and the 'Game status buffer' page.
+The ``MemoryMap`` template is the full-page template that is used to build memory map pages and the 'Game status buffer' page.

 It contains the following identifiers (in addition to the universal and